WuggyCode/wuggy/README.md

 2. Run `pip install -r dev-requirements.txt`.
 Note that some dependencies may require C extensions: pay close attention to any error messages you may receive during installation.
    Make sure you run this command using Python >= 3.6, optionally within a virtual environment.

-## Generate documentation
+### Generate documentation

 Documentation is generated using `pdoc`.
-To update documentation, run `pdoc --html --output-dir build ./wuggy --force`.
-Documentation is updated automatically when changes are pushed to master using GitHub Actions.
+To update documentation locally , run `pdoc --html --output-dir build ./wuggy --force`.
+Documentation is updated automatically to the live documentation site when changes are pushed to master using GitHub Actions.